cjmontgom/state-of-mind/README.md

 # State Of Mind

-A web app to check in with how you are feeling
+A web app to check in with how you are feeling.

-A React front end served by a simple Express server.
+A React front end served by an Express server.

 ### Technologies used